 Signing is a great way to help your baby communicate with you before she’s able to talk (and a brilliant tool for reducing your tot’s tantrums), baby signing has multiple benefits.
-So, we’re helping you to get started with some everyday and simple words so that you can teach your baby sign language with confidence.
+To help you get started with some everyday words, here are 10 simple signs to learn so that you can teach your baby sign language with confidence.

-8 reasons for learning sign language with you baby
+8 reasons for learning sign language with your baby

 1. It boosts early communication skills